NamishBansal15/substation-detection/README.md

 Scripts used to generate the figures presented in the manuscript are available in graphs/.

-# Dataset
+## Dataset

 The object detection dataset consists of aerial images containing annotated electrical substation components, and is located in dataset/.

-The final detection classes are:

-Transformers
-Circuit breakers
-Reactors
-Alternative energy systems
+The substation component classes detected are transformer, circuit breaker, reactor, and alternative energy systems.

 Additional information regarding dataset construction, annotation procedures, and training/validation/test splitting is provided in the associated manuscript.

 NAIP imagery is available through the U.S. Department of Agriculture and associated public geospatial data services.

-Installation
+## Installation

 Clone this repository: